 Jared is passionate about civic engagement and the importance of higher education.
 He earned a degree in Government from the College of William and Mary, and is an avid sports fan and political junkie.
 He lives in Henrico with his wife, Alicia, his daughter, Walker, and their spoiled dog, Delaney.

-Kate is the newest addition to the Virginia21 staff, and the organization's first development director.
-She is responsible for fund development, building donor relationships, and sustaining Virginia21’s presence to ensure the voices of young Virginians are heard in the state capital.
+Kate is responsible for overseeing major aspects of the Virginia21 program, including student chapter management, growth, and sustainability; leadership and professional development; and promoting a culture of civic engagement.
 Previously, Kate worked as a member of the development team at the Maymont Foundation.
-She currently serves on the Virginia League of Planned Parenthood Young Professionals Council, the Children’s Home Society of Virginia’s Junior Board, and the Dooley Noted Society at Maymont.
+She currently serves on the Children’s Home Society of Virginia’s Junior Board and the Dooley Noted Society at Maymont.
 Kate was a member of the 2014 graduating class at the College of William & Mary.
-Her greatest achievement to date is rescuing a paralyzed baby lamb and delivering her to a special needs livestock sanctuary, Goats of Anarchy, where she will now live a full life.
+Her greatest achievement to date is rescuing a paralyzed baby lamb and delivering her to a special needs livestock sanctuary, Goats of Anarchy.

 Kate has been a long time lover of politics and is an avid supporter of the Millennial generation, believing that there has never before been such a well-rounded and civic-minded generation entering the workforce.
-For fun, Kate enjoys hiking, yoga, pushing the limits on coffee consumption, and constantly annoying her friends with bad puns.
-Kate grew up in Danville, Virginia and now resides in Henrico, two blocks from her boss– which isn’t weird at all.
+For fun, Kate enjoys yoga, running, pushing the limits on coffee consumption, and constantly annoying her friends with bad puns.
+Kate grew up in Danville, Virginia and now resides in Scott’s Addition, which she will tell you within three minutes of meeting her.

 Julia Billingsley, Policy Director